 If you’re experiencing chronic heartburn symptoms, you may have acid reflux disease or gastroesophageal reflux disease (GERD).
 While neither GERD nor acid reflux are life-threatening diseases, they are life-changing.
 In honor of World Health Day this month, let’s talk about how to manage the symptoms that come with GERD and acid reflux disease.

 Both diseases can affect eating and sleeping habits.
 Some people even develop an intolerance for certain foods that cause symptoms to flare up.
-The good news is that you can better manage your symptoms if you know which foods can cause flare-ups.
+The good news is that you can better manage your symptoms if you know which foods to avoid with acid reflux.

 Certain foods have high levels of natural acid.
 In cooking, these acidic foods are used to lighten up otherwise fat-heavy dishes.
 Acids also work as a natural tenderizer when applied to meats.
 When cooked, these foods help flavor the entire dish for delicious results.

 However, acidic foods tend to irritate the esophagus when consumed on an empty stomach and lead to heartburn or acid reflux symptoms.
 You may experience symptoms like upper abdominal or chest pain, trouble swallowing, a lump in your throat, backwash of sour liquid, a burning sensation in our chest, belching, nausea, and even shortness of breath.

 Foods that use tomatoes in sauces are another culprit for acid reflux symptoms.
 Pizza, pasta, chili, stews, soups, and spaghetti tend to cause acid reflux since they include all three of these ingredients.

 Citrus fruits are another type of highly acidic food.
 If you want to avoid triggering GERD or acid reflux, you should avoid the following:

 Keep in mind that these foods do not directly cause GERD but often cause acid reflux and heartburn symptoms.
 Many of these foods are good for your general health, but when eaten excessively or on a mostly empty stomach, they can cause problems.